RubenWerdmuller/docker-workshop/README.md

 **Using the Docker build**

 During the build we can add environment variables.
-This requires 3 steps.
+This requires 2 additions to our regular flow:

 1. Adding the variable as a docker CLI flag

 ```sh
 docker build --build-arg NODE_ENV=production --no-cache -t our_app_name .
 ```

+2. Passing the variable using the Dockerfile

 ```dockerfile
 # Add a default build argument above all else